datasektionen/bawang-content/en/chapter/sammansattning/body.md

 The Board member of Educational Affairs can be reached at [d-uf@datasektionen.se](mailto:d-uf@datasektionen.se).

-## Board member of Study environment and Equality - Amanda Berg
+## Board member of Study environment and Equality - Fredrik Blomqvist

 Has an overall responsibility for all issues connected to the physical and psychological study environment.
 Is the person to contact on the board for questions relating to these areas.
 These responsibilities include